vueform/slider/README.md

 The `target` class receives `ltr`, `rtl`, `horizontal`, `vertical`, `textDirectionRtl`, `textDirectionLtr`, `focused`, `tooltipFocus`, `tooltipDrag`, `tap`, and `drag` classes when the related state is applied.

-Certain classes does not define any styles (like `.slider-horizontal`, `.slider-vertical`) but only required to detect certain states.
+Certain classes do not define any styles (like `.slider-horizontal`, `.slider-vertical`) but only required to detect certain states.
 If you are changing the class list for any class name make sure to always keep the ones that start with `slider-` to be able to use the utilities mentioned above (`h`, `v`, etc).

 In case you need to override the same type of utility you might use [@neojp/tailwind-important-variant](https://www.npmjs.com/package/@neojp/tailwindcss-important-variant) and use eg. `bg-green-500!`.